Quiltt Logo

 Authentication

-Link to this section#Environment-level
+Link to this section#Environment Scope

 Link to this section#API Secret Auth

 To use API Secret Auth, pass your API Key secret as a Bearer token in the Authorization header.
-This is only appropriate for server-to-server use and should never be used in client-side code.

 Authorization: Bearer <API_KEY_SECRET>

-Link to this section#Profile-level
+Link to this section#Profile Scope

 Link to this section#Session Token Auth